 Outside calls may be made from the school office.
 Calls may be made before school, during noon, or during study periods by permission of the principal or office secretary.
-Students may bring cell phone to office to make long distance calls or to text a message to a parent/guardian.
+Students may bring cell phones to the office to make long distance calls or to text a message to a parent/guardian.